Department of Justice is now the Department of Communities and Justice. Find out more >

 1.2 This policy does not apply to information collected and kept by the

-Department of Justice in its role as providing administrative support to the Council (eg in relation to staffing, resourcing, or day-to-day administrative matters).
+Department of Communities and Justice in its role as providing administrative support to the Council (eg in relation to staffing, resourcing, or day-to-day administrative matters).
 This is covered by the Department's policies.

 1.3 We are subject to the Government Information (Public Access) Act 2009 (GIPA), and the Privacy and Protection of Personal Information Act 1998 (PIPPA).
 Information is collected and held in accordance with those Acts.